jhcepas/genbank-browser/README.md

 External Dependencies
 ======================
-Most of dependencies are included in this package: Cherrypy, Bottle, Sphinx, BCBio.
+Most of dependencies are included in this package to ensure compatibility:

-You may need to compile some of them.
+ -  Cherrypy
+ -  Bottle
+ -  Sphinx [require compiling]
+ -  BCBio

 In addition, you will need Python 2.6+, BioPython and modern web browser (Chrome recommended) to run this software.